Guider Price Reaches $0.0000 on Exchanges (GDR)

 According to CryptoCompare, “Guider.travel is a high-tech P2P portal for online guides and tours booking.
 GDR is an ERC20 token that powers the Guider.Travel ecosystem.
 The portal mechanism has been designed so that the portal commission rate is appointed in tokens with a significant discount, including a number of unique services available for token holders only. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Guider directly using U.S. dollars.
-Investors seeking to acquire Guider should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Guider using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Guider directly using US dollars.
+Investors seeking to acquire Guider should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Guider using one of the aforementioned exchanges.

 Receive News & Updates for Guider Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Guider and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.